ibot-geoecology/myClim/Reference_Manual_microclim.md

 Argument      |Description
 ------------- |----------------
-`data`     |     in format for preparing or calculation `fun`     |     aggregation function ("min", "max", "mean", "percentile", "sum", "count", "coverage") Can be character vector of function names or list. if NULL than no aggregation.
+`data`     |     in cleaned data format
+`fun`     |     aggregation function ("min", "max", "mean", "percentile", "sum", "count", "coverage") Can be character vector of function names or list. if NULL than function do not do any aggregation, but prepare data for further calculation.
+DEFAULT is fun = NULL

 *  functions are applied to all sensors.
 Sensors aren't renamed.

 *  Names of items in list are sensor_names and items are vectors of functions applied to sensors.
 Names of new sensors are in format sensor_name _ function .   function coverage is count_values/count_all_records
-`period`     |     of aggregation - same as breaks in cut.POSIXt; if NULL then no aggregation `use_utc`     |     if set FALSE then datetime changed by locality tz_offset (default TRUE); Non-UTC time can by used only for period `day` and bigger.
+`period`     |     of aggregation - same as breaks in cut.POSIXt, e.g. ("hour", "day", "month"); if NULL then no aggregation `use_utc`     |     if set FALSE then datetime changed by locality tz_offset (default TRUE); Non-UTC time can by used only for period `day` and bigger.
 `percentiles`     |